biocatiit/musclex/docs/AppSuite/AddIntensitiesSME/Add-Intensities-SE-How-to-use.md

 1. **Set the global (reference) image** — by default the first image is the reference.
 Right-click a row and choose *Set as Global Base* to change it.
 2. **Correct the center of the global image** — adjust its diffraction center in the viewer.
 Right-click → *Apply to Subsequent Images* to propagate the correction.
 3. **Correct the orientation (rotation) if needed** — adjust the rotation of the global image and propagate as above.
 4. **Detect misalignment** — click *Detect Centers & Rotations* in the alignment panel.
 The table highlights rows whose center distance or rotation difference exceeds the configured thresholds.
-Use *Compute Image Difference* to add pixel-level comparison scores.
+Pairwise pixel-level *Image Difference* scores are filled in automatically as a side effect (see [Alignment thresholds](#alignment-thresholds)).
 5. **Correct misaligned images** — select a misaligned row and adjust its center/rotation.
 Right-click → *Apply to Subsequent Images* for progressive drift, or *Ignore* to exclude an image entirely.
 6. **Repeat detection and correction** as needed.
 7. **Define bins** — choose a grouping mode in the *Image Operations* panel:
-   - **Bin Images**: set the binning factor and click *Auto Group* to create fixed-size sequential bins.
+   - **Bin Images**: pick a *Binning factor*.
+AISE creates sequential bins of that size automatically; changing the factor updates the bins immediately.
-   - **Select Group Graphically**: highlight rows in the table, then right-click → *Group Selected* to create a bin manually.
+   - **Select Group Graphically**: highlight rows in the table, then right-click → *Group* to create a bin manually (≥ 2 rows required).
 8. **Sum Images** — choose *Average* or *Sum* in *Image Operations*, then click the **Sum Images** button.
 9. **Inspect results** — switch to the **Result** tab to browse and preview the output images.